KaiserWerk/WPCustomRepository/README.md

 # Installation
 ### Part I: On your server

+* Step 0: Create a (sub)domain and a vHost.
 * Step 1: Upload the WPCR (WPCustomRepository) files on your webserver, either by zip file or a `git clone https://github.com/KaiserWerk/WPCustomRepository.git`.
 * Step 2: Do the infamous `composer install` to get started.
 * Step 3: Edit the values in the `.env` file according to your needs.
 Most of them are optional.
 * Step 4: Import the sql dump file from the `etc` directory.
 It contains a standard admin user with the credentials `admin/test`.

-* Optional Step: If you have composer installed locally but not on your server, you can execute the whole installation process locally and upload everything to your server.
+* Optional Step 5: If you have composer installed locally but not on your server or if it's just a basic webspace, you can do the whole installation locally and upload everything to your webspace/server.

 ### Part II: In your custom plugin